More work and income in northern Afghanistan

 Overall term: 2014 to 2020

 Sustainable productive employment and income opportunities have been created for economically active men and women in the six northern provinces of Badakhsan, Baghlan, Balkh, Kunduz, Samangan and Takhar.

-Close dialogue between public and private sector decision-makers along the value chain increases the visibility and legitimacy of the Afghan state and strengthens mutual trust among the stakeholders.
+Close interaction between public and private sector decision-makers along the value chain increases the visibility and legitimacy of the Afghan state and strengthens mutual trust among those involved.
 In all activities, there is a particular focus on the interests and concerns of women.